Financial Aid Resources for J.D. Students

 UCLA Law has a generous need component, providing significant assistance to domestic students with financial need.
 Each case is individually considered, but a student who qualifies for a Dean’s Scholarship, based on both merit and need, will generally receive a larger total gift award.
 If you are unsure whether you will qualify for a need award, we strongly encourage you to apply, even if you believe you will also qualify for a merit award.

 Our awarding process for need-based scholarships takes into account both students' and their parents' financial resources.
-In order to help the law school’s Financial Aid Office estimate financial need, students must complete the FAFSA or the California Dream Application, and the Law School Financial Need Application, which collects data about the family profile.
+In order to help the law school’s Financial Aid Office estimate financial need, students must complete and the Law School Financial Need Application, which collects data about the family profile.
 The variables considered include family size, assets and income, among other things.

 Application Instructions:

-• Admitted students who had U.S. income in 2022 but did not file a U.S. federal tax return must note this on the FAFSA.
-In addition, students who did not file a 2022 U.S. federal tax return will need to upload a self-certified statement of non-filing to their UCLA Need Application.
+• Students who did not file a 2023 U.S. federal tax return will need to upload a self-certified statement of non-filing to their UCLA Need Application.

-The determination of your financial-need award will only be possible once you have been admitted, and both the FAFSA and the Law School Need Application have been completed.
+The determination of your financial-need award will only be possible once you have been admitted and the Law School Need Application have been completed.

 Criteria for determining submission of parent information on the UCLA Law School Need Application: